BPP-Education-Group/cybersource-rest-client-ruby/README.md

 ## Description

+> N.B This is a fork of the official gem to allow for a more lax `jwt` version constraint

 The CyberSource Ruby client provides convenient access to the [CyberSource REST API](https://developer.cybersource.com/api/reference/api-reference.html) from your Ruby application.

 [![Version         ][rubygems_badge]][rubygems]